Immunology

 Defence requirements

 The thesis should be written as concise, fair and comprehensive information about the applicant's scientific achievements.
-It should enable the reviewers and the defense committee to assess whether the candidate has acquired both theoretical knowledge and methodical experience as prerequisite for independent scientific work in the field.
+It should enable the reviewers and the defence committee to assess whether the candidate has acquired both theoretical knowledge and methodical experience as a prerequisite for independent scientific work in the field.
 The candidate should address the scientific problems and open questions of the project and formulate his/ her independent opinions.

 The text contains: